 - Build a true Software-Defined Data Center.

-VMware’s industry-leading platform supports all levels of virtualisation, from desktop and server virtualisation, to a fully-fledged Software-Defined Data Center.
+VMware’s industry-leading platform supports all levels of virtualisation, from desktop and server virtualisation to a full-fledged Software-Defined Data Center.

 What is virtualisation?
 Simply put, it’s the process of creating a virtual, rather than physical, version of something.
-Virtualisation can apply to computers, operating systems, storage devices, applications or networks.
-However, server virtualisation is at the heart of it.
+Virtualisation can apply to computers, operating systems, storage devices, applications, or networks.
+However, server virtualization is at the heart of it.

-IT organisations are challenged by the limitations of today’s x86 servers, which are designed to run just one operating system and application at a time.
-As a result, even small data centers have to deploy many servers, each operating at just 5 to 15 percent of capacity.
-Highly inefficient by any standard.
+IT organizations are challenged by the limitations of today’s x86 servers, which are designed to run just one operating system and application at a time.
+As a result, even small data centers have to deploy many servers, each operating at just 5 to 15 percent of capacity—highly inefficient by any standard.

 The Virtual Machine